mhhassaan/motopp-devops-final-exam/devops_report.md

 ---

 ## 4. CI/CD Pipeline Strategy
-The CI/CD pipeline is defined in `.github/workflows/main.yml` and consists of three main stages:
+The CI/CD pipeline is defined in `.github/workflows/main.yml` and consists of four main stages.
+A crucial deployment strategy was implemented to handle race conditions and resource stability.

 1. **Build & Test**
    - Installs Python dependencies